Legmo/hotquotes/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg "License: GPL v3")](https://www.gnu.org/licenses/gpl-3.0)

 Single page application based on React JS & Redux.<br> Displays randomly quotes from a pre-prepared storage.
-Each quote can be assigned the following data: author, source, tag (or several tags).<br>
+Each quote can be assigned the following data: author (one or several), tag (one or several), source.<br>
 [Airtable](https://airtable.com/) database is currently used as storage, special server is planned in the future.<br>
 <br>
-It is planned in the future to allow users to add their own quotes (public or for private use), create personal quotes collections, share quotes etc. More detailed plans for the development of the project can be found in our [Wiki](https://github.com/Legmo/hotquotes/wiki).
+It is planned in the future to allow users to add their own quotes (public or for private use), create personal quotes collections, share quotes etc. More detailed development roadmap of the project can be found in our [Wiki](https://github.com/Legmo/hotquotes/wiki).
 <br>
 <br>